Osborne Reynolds: Other work

 Reynolds published about seventy science and engineering research reports.
 When towards the end of his career these were republished as a collection they filled three volumes.
 For a catalogue and short summaries of them see the External links.
 Areas covered besides fluid dynamics included thermodynamics, kinetic theory of gases, condensation of steam, screw-propeller-type ship propulsion, turbine-type ship propulsion, hydraulic brakes, hydrodynamic lubrication, and laboratory apparatus for better measurement of Joule's mechanical equivalent of heat.
-For his work on lubrication, he was named as one of the 23 "Men of Tribology" by Duncan Dowson.
+For his work on lubrication, he was named by Duncan Dowson as one of the 23 "Men of Tribology".

 One of the subjects that Reynolds studied in the 1880s was the properties of granular materials, including dilatant materials.
 In 1903 appeared his 250-page book The Sub-Mechanics of the Universe, in which he tried to generalise the mechanics of granular materials to be "capable of accounting for all the physical evidence, as we know it, in the Universe".
 His aim seems to have been to construct a theory of aether, which he considered to be in a liquid state.
 The ideas were extremely difficult to understand or evaluate, and in any case were overtaken by other developments in physics around the same time.

+To honour Prof Reynolds' life and achievements, the University of Manchester has been running an annual event focused on latest developments in fluid mechanics and turbulence since 2001.